U-Alberta/ADaPT-ML/usage.md

 [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) are required to use ADaPT-ML.
 Please follow the links for each and review the installation instructions, and make sure that they are installed on the host machine where you will be forking and cloning this repository to.

 ### Step 2: [Set up the environment variables for Docker Compose](./.env) ###
-Review the `.env` file in the repository's root directory, and edit the variables according to their descriptions.
+**It is recommended that at this point, you test ADaPT-ML by following these [instructions](./test/testing.md)**.
+After testing, make a copy of the `.env` file in the repository's root directory and call it `.env.dev`.
+Review the `.env.dev` file, and edit the variables according to their descriptions.

 ### Step 3: Changes to [label-studio](./label-studio) ###